openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 QoS enforcement in Cinder is done either at the hypervisor (front end), the storage subsystem (back end), or both.
-This section focuses on QoS limits that are enforced by either the VMAX backend and the hypervisor front end interchangeably or just back end (Vendor Specific).
-The VMAX driver offers support for Total bytes/sec limit in throughput and Total IOPS/sec limit of IOPS.
+This section focuses on QoS limits that are enforced by either the PowerMax backend and the hypervisor front end interchangeably or just back end (Vendor Specific).
+The PowerMax driver offers support for Total bytes/sec limit in throughput and Total IOPS/sec limit of IOPS.

-The VMAX driver supports the following attributes that are front end/back end agnostic
+The PowerMax driver supports the following attributes that are front end/back end agnostic

 - total_iops_sec - Maximum IOPs (in I/Os per second).
 Valid values range from
   100 IO/Sec to 100,000 IO/sec.
 - total_bytes_sec - Maximum bandwidth (throughput) in bytes per second.
 Valid values range from 1048576 bytes (1MB) to 104857600000 bytes (100, 000MB)

-The VMAX driver offers the following attribute that is vendor specific to the VMAX and dependent on the total_iops_sec and/or total_bytes_sec being set.
+The PowerMax driver offers the following attribute that is vendor specific to the PowerMax and dependent on the total_iops_sec and/or total_bytes_sec being set.

 - Dynamic Distribution - Enables/Disables dynamic distribution of host I/O
   limits.
 Possible values are: